Current Mathematica projects in the Toolkit include:

 - Gremlin: Code to solve the Teukolsky equation with a point-particle source

-- kerrgeodesic_gw: Code to compute the gravitational waves from a particle on a circular orbit about a Kerr black hole.
+- kerrgeodesic_gw: SageMath code to compute the gravitational waves from a particle on a circular orbit about a Kerr black hole.
 Also included is code to compute spin weighted spheroidal harmonics.

 A range of further tools are being developed and will be added as the project expands.
 There is also a repository of results associated with the Toolkit.
 Current publicly available results include: